-It started innocently enough.
-A group of tourists enters a living cave near the Guadalupe River in Texas.
+It started innocently enough when a group of tourists entered a living cave near the Guadalupe River in Texas.
 Amazed by the fascinating rock formations and mysterious passageways, the group descends deep into unexplored territory when suddenly they hear a loud sound: "Shoof!"
 Before they can react, the caverns are consumed by a rush of water.
-The lights go dark, and now the group huddles in terror as they realize they're trapped with no obvious way out.
+The lights go dark, and now the group huddles in terror as they realize they're trapped with no apparent way out!

 How It Works

 Each adventure simulation in HRDQ's Team Adventure Series starts with a suspense-filled scenario that challenges teams to work together to escape danger with only limited resources - and each other.
 While most people can rest assured knowing they'll never encounter these survival situations, they do experience similar feelings of stress and conflict, which accompany everyday organizational life.

 Following the introduction of the survival scenario, participants are challenged to rank four immediate response alternatives and ten daypack items - first as individuals and then a second time as a team.
 Participants compare their team scores to the best individual score and expert rationale to determine if synergy was achieved.